 A simple request for a room with a view resulted in unique engineering to create a shower that’s hot enough to take your breath away.
+We check out a custom vehicle from Xcentrix Campervans that takes design execution to new heights.

 When Nick Sinclair, the owner of this superb vehicle, approached Nick Reed of Xcentrix campervans to build it for him, Mr Sinclair had a very firm vision of what he wanted.
 He wanted a campervan that comprised everything one would need for long periods on the road but in a style that didn’t resemble a traditional conversion.